-Positano is one of Italy's most romantic vacation spots and one of the top Amalfi Coast towns to visit.
-Built vertically on the face of a cliff, it started out as a fishing village and became popular with writers and artists in the 1950's.
-Today it's a fashionable resort yet still retains its charm.
-Positano is a pedestrian town (with many stairs) and its pretty pastel-colored houses and flowers make it very picturesque.
-Because of its mild climate, it can be visited year round although the high season is April - October.
+Positano is one of Italy's most romantic vacation spots and one of the top towns to visit on the Amalfi Coast.
+Built vertically on the face of a cliff, it started out as a fishing village and became popular with writers and artists in the 1950s.
+Today it's a fashionable resort yet still retains its historic charm.
+Positano is a pedestrian town (with many stairs) and its pretty pastel-colored houses and abundant flowers make it very picturesque.
+Because of its mild climate, it can be visited year-round, although the high season is April to October.

 Positano is at the center of the famous Amalfi Coast south of Naples.
 Just across from the town are Le Galli islands, three islets believed to be the residence of the mythical Sirens from Homer's Odyssey.

 Getting to Positano

 The closest airport to Positano is Naples.
 The best ways to get to Positano are by boat or by bus.
 The famously curvy, cliff-hugging Amalfi Coast road leading to Positano requires that drivers have nerves of steel and parking, available above the town, is very limited, although some hotels offer private parking.
 Positano can be reached by bus from either Sorrento or Salerno, both of which can be reached by train from Naples.

 Ferries to Positano leave from Sorrento, Amalfi, Salerno, and Naples (Napoli), although less frequently outside the summer season.
 Positano.com posts current bus and ferry schedules.